CHOOSE NOTIFY ME ON OUT OF STOCK VARIETIES FOR 2026 STOCK ALERTS

 Hunter Apricot

-Prunus armeniaca ‘Hunter’ has firm, tasty deep orange flesh that is great for eating and excellent for producing home dried apricots.
-Pollination Group: self-fertile so no other pollinators needed Uses: eating, drying Size: normally...
+Hunter Apricot (Prunus armeniaca ‘Hunter’) has firm, tasty, deep orange flesh that is great for eating and excellent for producing home dried apricots.
+Pollination Group: Self-pollinating so no other pollinators needed Uses: Eating,...

 $37.50